FM Dojo — User Guide

 Removing members

-Remove a member from the Team page at any time.
-Their account reverts to standalone access and they no longer draw from the shared pool.
-Any work they created (snapshots, layouts, projects) remains in their account.
+Remove a member from Team Members at any time.
+Their account stops drawing from the team pool and stops inheriting team feature access.
+Work they created remains in their account.

 Account & Security